snazzyatoms/Coffers/README.md

 ## What Server Owners Install

-Server owners should choose the plugin line that matches their server:
+Server owners should choose the plugin line that matches their server platform and Java baseline:

 - `release/Coffers.jar`
 - `release/Coffers-Legacy.jar`